Alternative names: Vaginal Atrophy, Atrophic Vaginitis, Genitourinary Syndrome of Menopause (GSM)

-Nearly every woman will experience vaginal dryness sometime in her life.
+Nearly every woman will experience vaginal dryness, or atrophy, at some point in her life.
 It is most often associated with the normal decline or fluctuation in the female hormone estrogen, which can be triggered by giving birth, breastfeeding or menopause.
-Even taking certain medications, undergoing chemotherapy or radiation, exercising intensively, or being under a lot of stress can cause it.
-It is also common to experience vaginal dryness when douching too often, using tampons or just prior to menstruation.

 In one trial, panax ginseng for two to three months at 100mg of a standardized extract three times daily greatly improved vaginal dryness and painful intercourse in all of the women studied.
 Doses were then tapered to a maintenance level.